Inventions through History

 2011 before crashing.
 They are expected

-The fastest aircraft before this was
+The fastest Aircraft before this was

 the Lockheed SR-71

-about 3 times the speed of
+about 3 times the Speed of Sound.

 This type of propulsion has been